Living in Luxembourg

 When we asked people living in Luxembourg about club and activities where newcomers can meet others, they responded:

 "Expats in Luxembourg often join clubs and activities such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests.
-This can be a great way to connect with other expats and locals in Luxembourg," said a person living in Luxembourg.
+This can be a great way to connect with other expats and locals in Luxembourg," replied an expat in Luxembourg.

 What should I bring when moving to Luxembourg?